cnti-testcatalog/testsuite/RATIONALE.md

 * ✔️ To check if there is an ingress and egress policy defined.

 * ✔️ To check if there are any privileged containers (kubscape version)

+Why: *The docs describe Privileged mode as essentially enabling “…access to all devices on the host as well as [having the ability to] set some configuration in AppArmor or SElinux to allow the container nearly all the same access to the host as processes running outside containers on the host.”
+In other words, you should rarely, if ever, use this switch on your container command line.*
+Binnie, Chris; McCune, Rory (2021-06-17T23:58:59).
+Cloud Native Security .
+Wiley.
+Kindle Edition.

 * ✔️ To check for insecure capabilities